PrParadoxy/PPO-vs-stock-market/README.md

   <img src="sample.png" alt="Description" width="600" height="300">
 </div>

-The next aim is to test this agent on a random data to test [Random Walk Hypothesis](https://en.wikipedia.org/wiki/Random_walk_hypothesis).
+The aim is to test this agent on a random data to test [Random Walk Hypothesis](https://en.wikipedia.org/wiki/Random_walk_hypothesis).
-For now, it is shown that it works significantly better than randomly picking actions on test data.
+For now, it is shown that it works significantly better than random agent on test data.